7Bit420/Web-Server/README.md

     ---End Payload---
    ```

-   to edit a user's make the following json request to user /user/set
+   to edit a user's file make the following json request to user /user/set

    ```
     POST /user/test